A pleasant ramble all around the hill.

 - At R is a curious depression that may be dry in fall but is full of water in spring.
 Earle Garipay dug this pit to provide water for his cattle; these days it serves as a vernal pool!

 - Head down the Fire Trail; in 5 minutes, approach an opening that gives a broad view into Vermont.
-A blue arrow directs you R to skirt this privately owned former house site.
+A blue arrow directs you R to skirt this privately owned former (and possibly future) house site.
 Soon the Fire Trail meets the drive.
 Turn R down the drive.
 A formal arrangement with the landowner provides for public foot access here.
 The dark hemlock forest at R reminds you what the N side of Balch Hill once looked like.

 - The drive swings L and your car comes into view.
 Be careful to heed the cable across the end of the drive.